Robaa2168/blog/README.md

 * As a writer, I would also like to create a blog from the application.
 * As a writer, I would like to delete comments that I find insulting or degrading.
 * As a writer, I would like to update or delete blogs I have created.
+* As a writer, I would like to Logout of my account.

 ## Test Credentials
 * username: robaa40